Ceterai/Ceterai.github.io/MyEnternia/Wiki/TechDocs-CombatSet/README.md

 - Alta: This set looks quite advanced.
 I wonder how well it would protect me in a fight?

+### Contents

+Unlike most alta combat armor, this set is designed for on-ground and air combat.
+Maybe not as suitable for space.

+Alta Combat Mask - An alta army helmet-like mask, covering face and profile completely and supplying a Life Support System.

+Alta Combat Uniform - An bulletproof cape with high neck and a weather jacket.
+Provides Emergency Healer system that can save a life of an alta.

+Alta Combat Off-Roaders - Sleek heat-preserving legwear with bionid footing suitable for hard-to-traverse terrain.
+Includes Velocity Jump mechanisms.

+> Note: be cautious, since effects like Emergency Healer and Life Support System can be blocked by EMI attacks.

 ## Usage

 ### Crafting